How to comfort someone with fibromyalgia? Fibromyalgia guide for male partners.

 No doctor can manage this, remember that!

 Remember, that everyone is unique, no person is the same.
-Your partner will respond to different kinds of support and treatment, regardless of them being medical or natural.
+Your partner will respond to different kinds of support and treatment, regardless of whether them being medical or natural.
 We much prefer the holistic approach.

 This is why my wife doesn’t take any painkillers, hormones, or antidepressants.